-6.2 We will reimburse the actual rehabilitation program costs incurred by you or the Insured Person up to a maximum amount, determined in accordance with your type of cover as set out below:

-- for Income Protection, up to a maximum of 6 times the monthly Total Disability Benefit; or - for Income Protection Plus, up to a maximum of 12 times the monthly Total Disability Benefit.

-6.3 The Insured Person must take part in the rehabilitation program to rehabilitate themselves because of the total disability you are claiming and not for any other reason.

-We will not pay you this benefit for expenses that are reimbursable from any other source.
+- 6.2 We will reimburse the actual rehabilitation program costs incurred by you or the Insured Person up to a maximum amount, determined in accordance with your type of cover as set out below: - for Income Protection, up to a maximum of 6 times the monthly Total Disability Benefit: or - for Income Protection Plus, up to a maximum of 12 times the monthly Total Disability Benefit. - 6.3 The Insured Person must take part in the rehabilitation program to rehabilitate themselves because of the total disability you are claiming and not for any other reason. - 6.4 We will not pay you this benefit for expenses that are reimbursable from any other source. - 6.5 We will not pay for any expense to the extent such payment is prohibited by law.
+Under current health insurance laws, we cannot pay for rehabilitation programs which: - are provided by a medical practitioner, and a Medicare benefit or a pharmaceutical benefit is payable for any part of the service provided; - are provided in, or associated with, a hospital; - would amount to carrying on a health insurance business in contravention of the Private Health Insurance Act 2007 (Cth); or - would be considered to be treatment that is intended to manage or prevent a disease, injury or condition.

-7. Return to Work Benefit
+7. Return to Work Benefit S+